SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/squid-proxy-opentelemetry.md

 - **`webengine.system`**  - Has a fixed value of **squidproxy**.
 - **`sumo.datasource`** - Has a fixed value of **squidproxy**.

-## Collection Configuration & App installation
+## Collection Configuration and App installation

 As part of setting up the collection process and app installation user can select the App from App Catalog and follow the steps below: